hashicorp/terraform/website/docs/language/functions/index.html.md

 page_title: "Functions - Configuration Language"
 sidebar_current: "docs-config-functions"
 description: |-
-  An introduction to functions in the Terraform language that can transform and combine values.
+  An introduction to the built-in functions that you can use to transform and combine values in expressions.
 ---

 # Built-in Functions